docksal/docksal/docs/behat.md

 You can use selenium from your host machine instead of the selenium in a container.

 Selenium Standalone Server is available [here](http://www.seleniumhq.org/download/).
 WebDriver for Chrome is available [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).

 Run selenium with Chrome webdriver:

 > java -jar selenium-server-standalone-2.53.0.jar -Dwebdriver.chrome.driver=/path/to/webdriver/chromedriver

-By default it is running on port `4444`, which can be verified by openning `http://localhost:4444/wd/hub/static/resource/hub.html` in a browser.
+By default, it is running on port `4444`, which can be verified by opening `http://localhost:4444/wd/hub/static/resource/hub.html` in a browser.

 Update `behat.yml` (set `wd_host` to point to the host machine):